Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 - Allow yourself to grieve the parent you never had.

 - Understand that you have been raised to suppress and deny your feelings.
 Now is a good opportunity to slowly open up to those years of repressed feelings.
-You can do this by seeking traditional psychotherapy, or alternative methods such as shamanic healing, hypnotherapy, holistic remedies, etc.
+You can do this by seeking traditional psychotherapy that focuses on shadow work, or alternative methods such as shamanic healing, hypnotherapy, holistic remedies, etc.

-- Learn to take care of your own needs through the practice of self-love.
+- Learn to take care of your own needs through the practice of self-care.

 - Reconnect with your inner child and learn how to care for it in a way your parents never could.
 This is called inner child work.